 If you are going through a cashback site, you will obviously need to log into your preferred site first, find the supplier and click through to their website.
 You then will need to enter your details (which will just likely be your name, address etc and then payment details), complete the form filling process and the switch will start.
 An example of this process with Bulb Energy is below:

 5. What to expect

 The process will take up to 21 days with the supplier is part of the energy switch guarantee program.
-You can find more details on that here.
 You will not need to contact your existing supplier or and the only additional details you will need to supply to your new energy company are your end meter readings with your current energy supplier.
 After this, you will then receive a final bill from your old supplier and likely a welcome email from your new supplier.
 There will be no downtime between the switch and you will notice no difference to your energy, you will just have a different company to deal with and hopefully cheaper bills!

 Next time round you won’t be asking ‘how to switch energy suppliers’, just ‘who is the cheapest for me’.